Returns the binary checksum value computed over a row of a table or over a list of expressions.

 For example, the strings "McCavity" and "Mccavity" have different BINARY_CHECKSUM values.
 In contrast, for a case-insensitive server, CHECKSUM returns the same checksum values for those strings.
 You should avoid comparison of CHECKSUM values with BINARY_CHECKSUM values.

-BINARY_CHECKSUM supports up to 8,000 characters of type varbinary(max) and up to 255 characters of type nvarchar(max).
+BINARY_CHECKSUM supports any length of type varbinary(max) and up to 255 characters of type nvarchar(max).

 This example uses